 The Silver Bullet for the IoT Lighting Revolution

-In a recent presentation at Strategies in Light, Szymon Slupik, CTO and co-founder of Silvair, outlined how, thanks to Bluetooth, the luminaire is following the path of the smartphone and changing the way we look at commercial lighting.
+In a recent presentation at Strategies in Light, Szymon Slupik, CTO and co-founder of Silvair, outlined how, thanks to Bluetooth technology, the luminaire is following the path of the smartphone and changing the way we look at commercial lighting.
 In the same way smartphones eliminated the consumer need for separate pocket cameras and travel alarm clocks, Bluetooth enabled lighting is eliminating the commercial need for separate lighting control systems.

 Just as smartphones incorporate the functions of multiple devices, from clocks to maps to cameras, Bluetooth enabled luminaires combine multiple components that were traditionally thought of as separate.
 With Bluetooth enabled lighting, the radio, sensors, microprocessor, and controller are all built in.
 This allows you to seamlessly create a full, multi-purpose device network built on your commercial lighting infrastructure.
 Beyond serving as a control platform for lighting, these luminaries can support a range of other Bluetooth enabled services, from asset tracking and wayfinding to point of interest information and space utilization.